ably-labs/laravel-broadcast-app/README.md

 **1. Guest Mode ( Only public rooms can be created / joined)**
 - Use room name in any format.
-- In public rooms, messages are published via server (client can't publish messages via echo).
+- In public rooms, messages are published via laravel server to ably (client can't publish messages directly through echo).

 **2. User Mode ( Private rooms can be created / joined)**
 - If user signed up and logged in into the Laravel app, it can create/join a private room.
 - The required room prefix is `room-<id>`, as defined in `routes/rooms.php`.
-- In private rooms, messages are published via Laravel Echo from client-side.
+- In private rooms, messages are published through Laravel Echo from client-side.

 ## Screenshots